 However, living longer can challenge long-standing advice about how to establish a proactive estate plan.
 While many older adults intend to leave their children inheritances, most estate planning strategies only disburse inheritances upon or after the testator’s death.

-With people routinely living into their 80s and 90s, many children do not receive an inheritance from their parents until they are in their 60s and 70s.
+With more people living into their 80s and 90s, many children do not receive an inheritance until they have already reached retirement age themselves.

 - Consider life’s unexpected challenges.
 An effective estate plan does far more than detail how an estate should be dissolved.
 Even a simple will provides Californians with the opportunity to protect their family’s interests by naming a guardian for a minor child, making critical health care decisions, and setting aside money for emergency expenses.

 - Anticipate new timelines.
 Estate plans need to account for America’s rapidly-changing realities.
 Older adults often spend more in retirement than they expect.
 Over time, age-related expenses—from the costs of routine medical care to accommodation in an assisted living facility—can eat away at an estate’s assets, leaving little for adult children and other intended heirs.
 Many of these potential obstacles can be overcome through alternate estate planning strategies, including the giving of lifetime gifts and the establishment of conditional living trusts.

 While higher life expectancies can make it more difficult to balance a retiree’s needs with the terms of an estate plan, an experienced California estate planning attorney could help you establish a strong estate plan—one that provides for your needs without minimizing the impact of your legacy.

 The Law Firm of Kavesh, Minor & Otis, Inc. for Your Estate Planning Needs